Where We Have Been - Memphis

 Central BBQ

-We visited the Peabody Hotel to watch the twice daily marching of the ducks.
-Something you’d maybe expect to see in Britain not the USA.
-Every morning the Duckmaster rolls out the red carpet in preparation for the ducks to arrive from where they reside higher up in the hotel.
-They are then escorted to a fountain in the lobby where they spend their day before the process is reversed later in the day.
+We visited the Peabody Hotel to watch the famous twice-daily “march” of the ducks—something you’d more expect to see in Britain than the USA.
+Each morning the Duckmaster rolls out a red carpet, and the ducks make their grand entrance from their quarters higher up in the hotel.
+They’re then ceremonially escorted to the fountain in the lobby, where they spend the day paddling about like they own the place, before the whole process is reversed later in the afternoon.

 The Peabody Hotel Duckmaster and Fans